amitjoy/amitjoy.github.com/_posts/2016-02-04-Varargs-Conundrum.md

 ## Overview

 At some point, we all have used variable arguments using Java.
-Sometimes we find it very helpful but to be frank, it is not as friendly as you think.
+Sometimes we find it very useful but to be frank, it is not as friendly as you think.
 It might incur several hassles during application development.

 ### Generic Array Creation